 - Preheat oven to 300'.

-- Place seared ribs into oven-proof pan and set aside.
+- Place seared ribs into an oven-proof pan and set aside.

 - Wipe out the pan you used to sear the short ribs if it needs (i.e. burnt pieces) and add 1 TB oil/fat.